 · Stay focused on sharing your writings.
 Most calls begin with a few minutes of general sharing of the week’s events but then move fairly quickly to each person sharing their week’s writings.
 This is neither a social nor a sponsor-type call.
 It is a time to share writings.
 If both parties are serious about their work, each should have six to seven days of Two Way Prayer writings recorded in their journals.
 If a person is experiencing a serious problem in life, that person should be asking God for guidance and not asking the partner to solve it or even to give advice.
 We are there to listen and not to fix.

-· As a general rule, the less experienced person shares their writings first.
+· The less experienced person usually shares first.
 This allows them more time if it is needed; but time should be afforded both partners as the newcomer benefits as much from listening to the writings of the more seasoned practitioner as from sharing.
 Fifty-fifty is the goal, seventy-thirty should be the minimum.

 · Cross talk is allowed.
 After a person shares the writings from each day the listener may want to share or comment briefly.
 Here the intent is not to analyze what the other person has written but to encourage, help to understand it, or, better still, to share briefly what the writing might mean for them.
 Cross talk is definitely allowed during the sharing, but the listener must be careful not to take the focus away from the person sharing his or her own writings.